- Describe ways the environment supports physical growth and development.

-Download and print the handout, Experiences and Materials to Support Physical Development.
-Next, think about different experiences and the ways you can use materials to support infant or toddler physical development.
+Use the handout, Experiences and Materials to Support Physical Development below to think about different experiences and the ways you can use materials to support infant or toddler physical development.
 Record your experience or activity ideas, identify the materials needed, and highlight the area of physical development supported.
 Share your ideas with your trainer, coach, or administrator.

 Take a moment to think about your favorite outdoor experience as a young child.
 Do you still enjoy doing this outside?
 Could it include the infants or toddlers in your care?
-Review the two handouts, Outdoor Play, which can be found below, and as well as the information on this page, originally published in the National Association for the Education's Young Children journal: https://eclkc.ohs.acf.hhs.gov/hslc/tta-system/teaching/eecd/Domains%20of%20Child%20Development/Science/BTJNatureMcHenry.pdf to discover ways in which you can support exploration of the natural world.
+Review the handout, Outdoor Play below, to discover ways you can support exploration of the natural world.
 Come up with two experiences you can offer an infant or toddler to promote their physical development.

-Then, download and print the handout Observation and Application: Supporting Physical Development and complete the form.
-Share your thoughts and responses with a supervisor, trainer, or coach.
+Then, complete the handout: Observation and Application: Supporting Physical Development below.
+Share your thoughts and responses with a trainer, coach, or administrator.